tatun2000/bitcoin-testnet-wallet/README.md

 ![alt text](images/image-4.png)

 # Usage:
-1. ## It's necessary to change secretPassphrase in config/config.yaml with your version
+1. ## It's necessary to change secretPassphrase in config/config.yaml with your phrase

 2. ## Start wallet by following commands:
 ```bash